7 Tips for a Year of Blessing

 Look up the Biblical definition of the word you choose.

 Strong’s Concordance is a helpful tool to learn: Where is the word used?
-How does it apply to me?
+How does it apply to you?
 Jot down important verses to meditate on.

-Gaining a better understanding of the word and the context it is used in, helps in asking the Lord to develop that quality in my life.
+Pro Tip: Gaining a better understanding of the word and the context it is used in will help you know how to pray for the Lord to develop that quality in your life.

 5. Find a Verse To Walk With

-Choosing a character quality helps gives me direction to find a Bible verse to walk with.
+Once you choose a character quality this helps gives you direction to find a Bible verse to walk with for the year.

-If I chose faith as the character quality, my verse might be, “Now faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
+For example, if you chose faith as the character quality, your verse might be, “Now faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
 Or it might be, “For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith” (Romans1:17).